 Wulaba Park has a lot to offer.
-From swings, climbing walls and tunnels you can even play tennis on one of the courts!
-But if I had to pick my favourite part about this park, it would have been its Giant Metal Tube Slide.
+You can even play tennis on one of the courts from swings, climbing walls, and tunnels!
+But if I had to pick my favorite part about this park, it would have been its Giant Metal Tube Slide.
 It truly is an awe-inspiring experience that everyone should enjoy.

 Located in Stuart Park, The Moduplay Skytower is a half-size replica of the Eiffel Tower.
-It features two twisting fibreglass slides that are 8.6 meters long and spiral down to the ground for an exciting slide experience!
+It features two twisting fiberglass slides 8.6 meters long and spiral down to the ground for an exciting slide experience!

 Moduplay Group.
 (2016, January 25).
 Moduplay – Stuart Park, Wollongong Video [Video].
 YouTube. https://www.youtube.com/watch?v=3KTJdUnmaRk